- What is the Library's address/ Where is the Library?

-- Where can I find a specific medical database?
+- Where can I find a specific database?

 Alternatively via the main library page, you can click on the gray “Databases” tab located in the blue box in the center of the page.
 Either search for the database using the "search for database" box or you may choose to bring up a list of medical specific databases to browse: click the "subjects" box to drop down a menu, then scroll to select "Medicine, Nursing & Health Sciences Databases.”

-- Where can I find a specific medical journal?
+- Where can I find a specific journal?